-In areas like Brooklyn, residents tend to work a lot.
-Whether you work in an office or in construction, chances are your job requires you to repeat the same movements over and over each day.
-While these motions may seem harmless, they can cause injuries long-term.
-It is likely that you will not notice the injuries until they build up over time.
+Whether you work in an office or in construction, chances are your job involves some repetitive movements and actions that you perform every day.
+While these small motions may seem harmless at first, they can cause chronic injuries in the long term.
+It is likely that you will not notice you are injured until it results in severe discomfort or pain.

 Small Injuries Can Turn Into Big Problems

-For many people, the narrative is similar.
-They start a job and after a few weeks, they start to notice aches and pains they did not experience before.
-Over time, these repeated injuries can build up and lead to more severe problems.
+For many people, the narrative is similar: They start a job and after a few weeks, they begin to notice aches and pains they did not experience before.
+Over time, these small pains can get worse and lead to more severe problems.

-Repetitive stress injuries (RSIs) make up more than 100 different types of injuries that are caused by repeating the same motion.
-Wear and tear of the body can lead to this cumulative condition.
-If you have or currently are experiencing this, you may be eligible to receive compensation for your damages under the Workers’ Compensation law.
+Repetitive stress injuries include more than 100 different types of injuries that are caused by frequently repeating the same motion.
+If you are currently suffering from a repetitive stress injury, you may be eligible to receive workers’ compensation benefits for your damages.

 What Are Repetitive Stress Injuries?

-A large number of jobs require you to perform a particular duty, which means making the same or similar motions day in and day out.
-These repetitive motions can eventually create smaller less noticeable injuries over time.
-Eventually, these injuries build up and create symptoms that are painful or debilitating.
+A large number of jobs require workers to perform similar motions day in and day out.
+These repetitive motions can eventually create smaller, less noticeable injuries.
+But over time, minor aches and pains and develop into chronic and debilitating injuries.

 There are many types of repetitive stress injuries with varying levels of severity.
 The pain and discomfort level can be different from person to person.
 Some of these problems and conditions include: